bradserbuddy/Buddy-Android-SDK/README.md

 We will be publishing go Maven/Gradle shortly, but in the meantime, it's easy to integrate the Buddy Android SDK into your application.

+#### Gradle 1.1 Required
-** Note this process requires Gradle 1.1.
-Gradle installs can be found [here](http://www.gradle.org/downloads) (see the "Previous Releases" dropdown. **
+Note this process requires Gradle 1.1.
+Gradle installs can be found [here](http://www.gradle.org/downloads).
+See the "Previous Releases" dropdown toward the bottom of the page.

+#### Install Process

 1. Clone this repository
 2. From the root of this repository, run `gradle build`
 3. Look in the **library/build/libs** folder to find the JARs.
-4. Add these JARs as dependencies for your Android application.
+4. Add The buddy-sdk-_version_.jar file as a dependency for your Android application.

 ## Using the Android SDK